MicrosoftDocs/windowsserverdocs/WindowsServerDocs/troubleshoot/troubleshoot-problems-on-dhcp-server.md

 ### Network trace

 A correlating network trace may indicate what the DHCP server was doing at the time that the event was logged.
-To create such a trace by using the [Windows TroubleShooting Tools (TSS)](https://aka.ms/getTSS), follow the instructions at [DHCP troubleshooting guidance - Data collection](/troubleshoot/windows-server/networking/troubleshoot-dhcp-guidance#data-collection).
+To create such a trace by using the [Windows Troubleshooting Tools (TSS)](https://aka.ms/getTSS), follow the instructions at [DHCP troubleshooting guidance - Data collection](/troubleshoot/windows-server/networking/troubleshoot-dhcp-guidance#data-collection).

 ## See also